 An Emphasis on Continuity & Teamwork

 Continuity of care is a hallmark of our treatment approach at the Fertility Center.
-When a patient chooses to explore donation or surrogacy, her primary fertility physician at Mass General continues to take part in managing her treatments.
+When a patient chooses to explore donation or surrogacy, her primary fertility physician at Massachusetts General Hospital continues to take part in managing her treatments.
 As a result, the patient enjoys the comfort and convenience that comes with receiving all care in one location.

 John Petrozza, MD, director of our donor-egg program, is board-certified in reproductive medicine and infertility as well obstetrics and gynecology.
 In addition to Dr. Petrozza, the Fertility Center includes a team of professionals with specialized expertise in treating a variety of conditions.

 - Duncan Robert McInnes, MD

 - Aaron Styer, MD

 Support & Patient Education